uthdev/Way-Farer/README.md

 # Way-Farer
 WayFarer is a public bus transportation booking server.
-You are required to develop the back-end API.
+It is a back-end RESTFUL API.